Italy › Best Time to Visit

 - The best time to go to Italy: The best time to visit Italy is in the spring (April to June) or fall (September and October) when there is nice weather, moderate temperatures, fewer tourists, and lower prices.
 The summer months can be hot, crowded, and expensive.
 The winter months are often grey, wet, and cold in the north but temperate south of Rome.

-- Best Time for Sightseeing: The best time to enjoy sightseeing throughout Italy is typically April and May (other than Easter week), and around mid-September through mid-October.
+- Best Time for Sightseeing: The best time to enjoy sightseeing throughout Italy is typically April and May (other than Easter week), and September through October.
 These periods are when you can expect some of the most pleasant weather, and crowds won’t be at their peak.
 Later in the spring is generally drier, while you may see more rain if you wait until mid-autumn.
 While August can be crowd-free in the cities, the heat can be searing, and many businesses, especially the smaller, family-run shops and eateries, shut down.
 If you’re on a tight budget, on the first Sunday of the month throughout the country, all state-run galleries, museums, ruins, parks and gardens are free to visit, making it a good day to squeeze in as many of those sights as you can.